MicrosoftDocs/azure-dev-docs/articles/java/sdk/get-started.md

 ### Install the Azure Toolkit for Intellij

 The [Azure toolkit](../toolkit-for-intellij/index.yml) is necessary if you plan to deploy web apps or APIs programmatically.
 For a quickstart with Azure Web Apps, see [Azure Toolkit for IntelliJ](../toolkit-for-intellij/create-hello-world-web-app.md).
-It also has a comprehensive SDK reference book embeded for any Azure development with Java SDK.
+It also has a comprehensive SDK reference book embedded for any Azure development with Java SDK.
 The following steps summarize the installation process.

 1. Select the **File** menu, and then select **Settings**.
 1. Select **Browse repositories**, and then search **Azure** and install the **Azure toolkit for Intellij**.